 - Pectin: While are sources of natural pectin like lemon and apple, I wanted to add in powdered for and rely on natural sources for additional pectin if needed.

 Black raspberry jam is easy to make and can be done in your kitchen.

 Before you start, ensure a large pot, wooden spoon, fine-mesh strainer or colander, and glass jars with lids.

-Ensure they have been cleaned with a sanitizer or hot water bath with soapy water and are fully dry before use.
-If you have a dishwasher, run your jars through a full cycle on the top rack, and you're good to go.
+Ensure they have been cleaned with a sanitizer or hot bath with soapy water and are fully dry before use.
+If you have a dishwasher, run your jars through a full cycle on the top rack, and you're ready.